Kitty Kirkpatrick: Early life

 Kitty Kirkpatrick was born on 9 April 1802, in the city of Hyderabad which was located in the Hyderabad Deccan, a large principality in the southern Indian subcontinent under British paramountcy.
 Her father, James Achilles Kirkpatrick, was the East India Company Resident in Hyderabad and a colonel in the Presidency armies.
 Her mother, Khair-un-Nissa, was a Hyderabadi noblewoman and a Sayyida, a lineal descendant of the Muslim prophet Muhammad, whose grandfather served as the prime minister of Hyderabad.
 The two had met in the court of the Nizam of Hyderabad, and were married in an Islamic marriage ceremony.
-James, a Christian, underwent some degree of conversion to Islam in order to be permitted to marry Khair-un-Nissa, but is not clear whether the marriage or the conversion were recognized as legal by the Hyderabadi or Company authorities.
+James, a Christian, underwent some degree of conversion to Islam in order to be permitted to marry Khair-un-Nissa, but is not clear whether the marriage or conversion were recognised as legal by either the Hyderabadi or Company authorities.

-Kitty was initially named Noor un-Nissa, Sahib Begum ("Little Lady of High Lineage") and was raised alongside her brother William (known as Mir Ghulam Ali, Sahib Allum) in the mansion her father built, living in the zenana with her mother and maternal grandmother.
+Kitty was initially named Noor un-Nissa, Sahib Begum ("Little Lady of High Lineage") and was raised alongside her elder brother William (known as Mir Ghulam Ali, Sahib Allum) in the mansion her father built, living in the zenana with her mother and maternal grandmother.
 James was a doting father and is known to have spent significant amounts of time with his family.
 In 1805, Kitty and William were sent to live in England at age three and five years, respectively, with their paternal grandfather, Colonel James Kirkpatrick.
-At the time, it was common for British families in India to send their children to Europe due to the high child mortality rates in India and a desire to for them to grow up in a British cultural environment.
+At the time, it was common for British families in India to send their children to Europe due to the high child mortality rates there, and a desire to for them to grow up in a British cultural environment.
 The English painter George Chinnery created a portrait of the siblings in Madras, shortly before they were sent to England.
 The two children were baptised as Christians on 25 March 1805, at St Mary's Church in London, and were thereafter known by their new Christian names, William George Kirkpatrick and Katherine Aurora "Kitty" Kirkpatrick.
 They never returned to India, nor did any members of their maternal family come to England to visit them.